Fullaxx/biglybt/README.md

 ```

 ## TimeZone Configuration
-Set the timezone to be used inside the container
+Set the timezone to be used inside the container \
+Default: UTC
 ```
 -e TZ='Asia/Tokyo'
 -e TZ='Europe/London'